Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 ## Features

-- React with Fluent Web application.
+- React with Fluent UI Web application.
-- Access the Planner task via Microsoft Graph in the Web app (not through a Azure function)
+- Access the Planner buckets and task via Microsoft Graph in the Web app (not through a Azure function)
 - Filter task by active or all tasks including completed.
+- Filter task by plan bucket.
-- Tasks rendering colors:
+- Tasks status rendered in colors:

     Color | Status | Criteria
     ----------|------------|--------------------------------